The Two Synod Solution

 for their preservation.

-Annual Report to the Stated Clerk of their Primary
+Annual Report the Stated Clerk of their Primary

 Synod (Westminster or Auburn) lists